Offset Charge Dependence of Measurement-Induced Transitions in Transmons

 To confirm the importance of gate charge on ionization deeper in the transmon regime, where the computational states have a much weaker dependence on gate charge, we also measure a device (device B) with a charging energy $E_C/2\pi=\SI{217}{MHz}$ and maximum Josephson energy $E_J/2\pi=\SI{8.72}{GHz}$ at zero flux bias $\phi_{\mathrm{ext}}=0$, yielding $E_J(\phi_{\mathrm{ext}})/E_C \leq 40.2$; see \cref{fig_transmons}(b).
-This qubit is coupled with strength $g/2\pi=\SI{186.5}{MHz}$ to a readout resonator of frequency $\omega_r/2\pi=\SI{7.05}{GHz}$ and decay rate $\kappa/2\pi=\SI{0.92}{MHz}$.
-At this large $E_J/E_C$ ratio, the charge dispersion of $\sim \SI{50}{kHz}$ is too small to be resolved through Ramsey interferometry.
-To calibrate the gate charge, we instead rely on the strong hybridization of the readout mode with the charge-sensitive transmon state $|2\rangle$~\cite{serniak_direct_2019}.
-As shown in Fig.~\ref{fig_transmons}(d), by monitoring the charge offset imprinted on the resonator's dispersive shift for state $|2\rangle$, we calibrate $n_g$ with better than ${5\%}$ precision.
+This qubit is coupled with strength $g/2\pi=\SI{186.5}{MHz}$ to a readout resonator of frequency $\omega_r/2\pi=\SI{7.05}{GHz}$ and decay rate $\kappa/2\pi=\SI{0.92}{MHz}$. \bd{We measure $T_1 \approx $\SI{50}{\micro s} at the sweet spot.} At this large $E_J/E_C$ ratio, the charge dispersion of $\sim \SI{50}{kHz}$ is too small to be resolved through Ramsey interferometry.
+To calibrate the gate charge, we instead \bd{monitor the charge offset imprinted on the resonator's dispersive shift for state $|2\rangle$~\cite{serniak_direct_2019}; see Fig.~\ref{fig_transmons}(d). \bd{This sets} $n_g$ with better than $5\%$ precision.}

-To map the measurement-induced transitions as a function of the qubit control parameters, we monitor the average state of the qubit by probing the response of the resonator with a maximum of $\bar{n}_r \sim 6$ photons.
-The resulting probability to find the transmon in a state other than $\ket0$, $1-P(0)$, is reported in \cref{fig_matchings}.
+To map the measurement-induced transitions as a function of the qubit control parameters, we monitor the qubit state by probing the resonator response with a maximum of $\bar{n}_r \sim 6$ photons. \bd{Here, the resonator is pumped and probed continuously to avoid waiting for the long $\SI{2.6 }{\mathrm{\mu s}}$ decay time of the resonator.} The resulting probability to find the transmon in a state other than $\ket0$, $1-P(0)$, is reported in \cref{fig_matchings}.
 For both devices we observe flux- and gate-charge-dependent features symmetric about $n_g=0.25$ due to frequent parity switching induced by quasiparticle tunneling events.
 These features correspond to regions where transitions out of the ground state are more pronounced.
-The response of the resonator in the $IQ$ plane on top of (square) and away from (circle) one of these features are shown as side panels.
+The side panels show the resonator response in the $IQ$ plane on top of (square) and away from (circle) one of these features.
 Here, the moderate value of $\bar{n}_r \lesssim 6$ is chosen to avoid excessive broadening of the gate-charge-dependent features in the main panels and, as discussed below, to limit the qubit's ac-Stark shift.